tompec/top-level-domains/README.md

 1. Fork the repository
 2. Create a new branch for your feature or bugfix
 3. Make your changes
+4. Run `npm run test` to ensure all tests are passing
+5. Run `npm run sort` to ensure the TLD list is properly sorted
-4. Submit a pull request
+6. Submit a pull request

 ## License